collinalexbell/strea-scripts/readme.md

 - OBS Studio for streaming software integration
 - Python community for various helpful packages
-- Contributors and bug reporters

 ## 📞 Support

 For issues and feature requests, please use the GitHub issues tracker.

 ---
-Made with ❤️ for the streaming community